oxidecomputer/async-bb8-diesel/README.md

   when you can block those threads - you can use either of the tokio-diesel or bb8-diesel crates, depending on whether or not you want access to the asynchronous thread pool.

+## USDT probes

+This crate contains two DTrace USDT probes:

+- `new_connection` is fired whenever the connection manager creates a new database connection.
+- `query` is fired for every query to the database, with the raw SQL string as an argument

+These rely on a nightly toolchain, and so are behind the `usdt-probes` feature flag.